Generic Name: Tobramycin sulfate

 Information for Patients

-Patients should be counseled that antibacterial drugs including Tobramycin injection should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Tobramycin should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Tobramycin injection is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Tobramycin injection or other antibacterial drugs in the future.
+When Tobramycin for Injection USP is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and not be treatable by Tobramycin or any other antibacterial drugs in the future.

 Diarrhea is a common problem caused by antibiotics, which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.

-Renal function changes, as shown by rising BUN, NPN and serum creatinine, and by oliguria, cylindruria and increased proteinuria, have been reported, especially in patients with a history of renal impairment who are treated for longer periods or with higher doses than those recommended.
+Nephrotoxicity – Renal function changes, as shown by rising BUN, NPN, and serum creatinine and by oliguria, cylindruria, and increased proteinuria, have been reported, especially in patients with a history of renal impairment who are treated for longer periods or with higher doses than those recommended.
 Adverse renal effects can occur in patients with initially normal renal function.

 Clinical studies and studies in experimental animals have been conducted to compare the nephrotoxic potential of Tobramycin and gentamicin.
 In some of the clinical studies and in the animal studies, Tobramycin caused nephrotoxicity significantly less frequently than gentamicin.
 In some other clinical studies, no significant difference in the incidence of nephrotoxicity between Tobramycin and gentamicin was found.

-Other reported adverse reactions possibly related to Tobramycin include anemia, granulocytopenia and thrombocytopenia; fever, rash, itching, urticaria, nausea, vomiting, diarrhea, headache, lethargy, pain at the injection site, mental confusion, and disorientation.
+Other reported adverse reactions possibly related to Tobramycin include anemia, granulocytopenia, and thrombocytopenia; and fever, rash, exfoliative dermatitis, itching, urticaria, nausea, vomiting, diarrhea, headache, lethargy, pain at the injection site, mental confusion, and disorientation.
 Laboratory abnormalities possibly related to Tobramycin include increased serum transaminases (AST, ALT); increased serum LDH and bilirubin; decreased serum calcium, magnesium, sodium, and potassium; and leukopenia, leukocytosis, and eosinophilia.

-The severity of the signs and symptoms following a Tobramycin overdose are dependent on the dose administered, the patient's renal function, state of hydration, and age and whether or not other medications with similar toxicities are being administered concurrently.
-Toxicity may occur in patients treated more than 10 days, in adults given more than 5 mg/kg/day, pediatric patients given more than 7.5 mg/kg/day, or patients with reduced renal function whose dose has not been appropriately adjusted.
+Signs and Symptoms- The severity of the signs and symptoms following a Tobramycin overdose are dependent on the dose administered, the patient’s renal function, state of hydration, and age and whether or not other medications with similar toxicities are being administered concurrently.
+Toxicity may occur in patients treated more than 10 days, in adults given more than 5 mg/kg/day, in pediatric patients given more than 7.5 mg/kg/day, or in patients with reduced renal function where dose has not been appropriately adjusted.

-Neuromuscular blockade or respiratory paralysis may occur following administration of many aminoglycosides.
-Neuromuscular blockade, respiratory failure, and prolonged respiratory paralysis may occur more commonly in patients with myasthenia gravis or Parkinson's disease.
-Prolonged respiratory paralysis may also occur in patients receiving decamethonium, tubocurarine, or succinylcholine.
+Neuromuscular blockade or respiratory paralysis may occur following administration of aminoglycosides.
+Neuromuscular blockade, respiratory failure, and prolonged respiratory paralysis may occur more commonly in patients with myasthenia gravis or Parkinson’s disease.
+Prolonged respiratory paralysis may also occur in patients receiving decamethonium, tubocurarine, or succinyl choline.
 If neuromuscular blockade occurs, it may be reversed by the administration of calcium salts but mechanical assistance may be necessary.

 If Tobramycin were ingested, toxicity would be less likely because aminoglycosides are poorly absorbed from an intact gastrointestinal tract.